topspin/topspin-wordpress/readme.txt

 8. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.3 =
+* Fixed some PHP warnings.
+* Added caching from the Orders API.
+* Added internal names for each Store for administrative purposes.
+* Added new sections in the WordPress Admin: View Most Popular, and View Orders.
+* Updated colorbox to the latest version and resolves how it is loaded. @blauwers
+* Updated View Stores to now display store pages in a nested list, the full permalink, and the new internal name.
+* Updated the items caching method store the campaign ID.
+* Updated FAQ.
+* Added new topspin template tags/functions: topspin_get_store_items(), and topspin_get_most_popular_items().
+* Moved JS to footer for faster page load performance. @blauwers

 = 3.2.3 =
 * Fixed the Product Sorting and Sort By bug to now work with the Preview.